-Short-lived north-westerlies in the Mediterranean sea replace surface coastal waters with colder and potentially richer in nutrients deeper waters from offshore.
+Short-lived north-westerlies in the Mediterranean sea replace surface coastal waters with colder and richer in nutrients deeper waters from offshore.
 This phenomenon, called a sporadic upwelling event, lasts only a few days after the wind stops and induces brutal environmental shifts.
-During summer, upwellings generate drops in surface water temperature of up to 10°C and are expected to impact significantly phytoplankton.
-Small phytoplankton are conspicuous for their fast response to environmental changes thanks to their high division rates (up to several times a day).
-As a result, the biological response to wind-induced upwellings has to be studied using high-frequency measurements.
+During summer, upwellings generate drops in surface water temperature of up to 10°C and are expected to have a significant impact on phytoplankton cells.
+Small phytoplankton cells are conspicuous for their fast response to environmental changes thanks to their high division rates (up to several times a day).
+As a result, the biological response to wind-induced upwellings has to be studied using highfrequency measurements.
 Using four attributes for each of the five studied phytoplankton groups, we show that the number of cells of most groups rose strongly in less than two days after the temperature drop according to remarkable repeatable patterns.
-Similarly, total biomass increased after less than four days.
+Similarly, their carbon content increased after less than four days.
 The reactions themselves lasted up to five days before going back near to the initial level.
-Brought back to a daily scale, the described phytoplankton reactions to local upwelling events can be as important as the ones observed during the spring bloom, regarded as the most important annual event.
+The described phytoplankton reactions to local upwelling events can be as important as the ones observed during the spring bloom, often regarded as the most important seasonal event for phytoplankton communities.